 Virtually every building in the UK, let alone business, residence and institution requires fixed line telephony services installed by a Telephone Engineer.
 Besides making and receiving telephone calls this can be for a whole multitude of applications including broadband, fax, intruder alarm , fire panels, emergency lift, backup modems, EPOS, PDQ, door & gate access, PBX.
 Since the breakup of British Telecom, its subsidiary Openreach, responsible for the comms infrastructure in the country, are no longer interested in internal issues.
-Simply if you have a fault it can be a nightmare if you dont have a Plan A. There is an abundance of telephone engineer with an IT or electrical background who will purport to know this field but there is a dire shortage of independent time served telecom engineers with decades of this experience.
+Simply if you have a fault it can be a nightmare if you dont have a Plan A. There is an abundance of telephone engineers with an IT or electrical background who will purport to know this field but there is a dire shortage of independent time served telecom engineers with decades of this experience.
 With our experienced telephone engineers we can help…

 - Determine where the fault is and whose responsibility it is.
 Get the line tested.
 Read more BT no longer perform a straight forward online line checker.
 If your line is direct with BT and you do not have log in details dial 0800800154 and get it tested.
 It will mostly likely be a call centre in Chennai so be patient and clear as the understanding can be challenging.
 If your supplier is not BT Retail it should be easier since your supplier should have direct testing facilities on Openreach’s WLR3 platform.
 In all cases ensure you get a fault reference from them.
 A word of warning here -most fault checks return ‘no fault found’. in many cases this will not be the case and it is then best to take matters in hand.

-- We recommend in all cases you preform some simple tests yourself.
+- We recommend in all cases you perform some simple tests yourself.
 In most cases a simple telephone and star & cross headed screwdriver is all that’s required read more Locate the master socket.
 Its important that the line is isolated from all other wiring and equipment connected.
 The master socket should be an NTE5 or if with integral ADSL / VDSL filter an NTE5 A B or C – see here Having unscrewed and removed the bottom section of the faceplate the test socket should be exposed.
 Aside from the main incoming line this should have no other wiring attached to it.
 Attach your plain ordinary telephone.
 If the line is dead / no dial tone contact your supplier- it is their responsibility.
 If the line is working dial 17070 and press option 2- quiet line test.
 If there is noise on the line contact your supplier- it is their responsibility.
 If the line is fine and faulty with the plate reinserted it is down to you..

 - Faulty wiring – most common causes of wiring faults are water & moisture ingress or faulty equipment.
 If you are confident to tackle this read more or contact us